 - Hallways and corridors should be exceptionally well lit, ideally activated by sensors.
 Between bedroom and bathroom, automatic nighttime illumination would be a valuable asset.

-Over 30% of al bathroom injuries happen to seniors, of which over 80% are from slips and falls, half of those due to the inadequate features or missing propper support.
+Over 30% of all bathroom injuries happen to seniors, of which over 80% are from slips and falls, half of those due to inadequate features or missing proper support.
 A minor investment into several improvements can minimize such risk or eliminate it entirely.

 - Installing a curbless, roll-in shower with an adjustable handle is the best idea, but some seniors prefer to sit in a tub.
 If possible, install both.
 A reliable, quality fold-down seat in the shower and a lowered bathtub will secure a more convenient use.

-- There should be at least one working area available with a sitting position; the ideal solution is under-counter seated work areas.
+- At least one working area should be available with a sitting position; the ideal solution is under-counter seated work areas.

 - The bedroom should have enough open space to allow undisturbed movement of a wheelchair, walking assistance device, or a person.